golangast/contribute/README.md

 ---
 ```
 cobra add yourcommandnamehere
+example: cobra add second
 ```
 ---

-example: cobra add second

-To Run the application to generate the code
+To Run the application to generate the code for development

 ---
 ```